Yordan Milanov (general): Interkosmos Program

 Milanov was Chief of staff of the National Commission in the Bulgarian cosmonaut program and a working member of Interkosmos, the Russian International Space Program, where he worked on the Soyuz 33 Crewed Space Flight Program, and the Mir EP-2 Visiting Expedition as part of the 1978 Interkosmos Selection.
 His program contributions were instrumental in putting the first Bulgarian astronauts into space, Georgi Ivanov (April 10, 1979) and Aleksandr Aleksandrov (June 7, 1988).

 Retirement

 Following 40 years of service, at the age of 60, Maj.
 Gen. Milanov retired in late 1985 in Sofia, Bulgaria.
 Since his retirement, he has continued with his scientific work until approximately the age of 92.
 His post-retirement work resulted in a multitude of documented gatherings of facts and research, as well as the publication of numerous articles, opinion columns, interviews, and several printed books.

 Books and publications

 Maj.
-Gen. Milanov is a well-known and highly regarded author, frequently cited in military and aviation-themed publications.
+Gen. Milanov is a well-known author, frequently cited in military and aviation-themed publications.

 The focus of his publications and research is mainly in the domain of tactics and operational art of the Air Force, aviation history, and applications in the use of space for military purposes.